SUI-Components/sui-components/STRUCTURE.md

 - [ECOSYSTEMS](#ecosystemcomponentsecosystem)

 ## QUARK
 **Quarks** are types of elementary parts and a fundamental constituent of components.
-They are functionalities available in React Library.
+They are functionalities available in React Library or native browser functionalities like css custom properties.

 Examples: